youngDevelopman/ImageStore/docs/updating-comments-count.md

 - Using DB trigger
   - Generally, the problem with the records locking is the same here, but the comment count would be updated at the end of the transaction
 - Use row version and re-tries *(implemented approach)*
    - EF Core implements optimistic concurrency, which assumes that concurrency conflicts are relatively rare.
-In contrast to pessimistic approaches - which lock data up-front and only then proceed to modify it - optimistic concurrency takes no locks, but arranges for the data modification to fail on save if the data has changed since it was queried.
+In contrast to pessimistic approaches - which lock data up-front and only then proceed to modify it - optimistic concurrency takes no locks but arranges for the data modification to fail on save if the data has changed since it was queried.
 This concurrency failure is reported to the application, which deals with it accordingly, possibly by retrying the entire operation on the new data.

+Implementation for adding a comment: https://github.com/youngDevelopman/ImageStore/blob/master/src/ImageStore.Application/Comments/Commands/AddComment/AddCommentCommandHandler.cs#L24

+Implementation for removing a comment: https://github.com/youngDevelopman/ImageStore/blob/master/src/ImageStore.Application/Comments/Commands/DeleteComment/DeleteCommentCommandHandler.cs